vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 have been two separate benedictory verses, at least one at the beginning of each.
 But there is only one such verse in the present case and this seems to form the beginning of the Dhvani Kārikā.
 What are we to infer from this ?

 II.
 When we read the Vrtti we find at the conclusion of the introductions to some Kārikās here and there the word “ucyate" and we feel that if we could know the subject of the passive form we shall have some light thrown on the question of authorship.
 Abhinava, as if knowing the mind of the future generations, has cleared this point.
-Comment ing on "iyat punarucyate eva" which comes as a sort of introduction to the 28th verse of the Second Chapter of the Dhvani Kārikā, he says "asmābhiriti vākya seşah".
+Comment ing on "iyat punarucyate eva" which comes as a sort of introduction to the 28th verse of the Second Chapter of the Dhvani Kārikā, he says "asmābhiriti vākya seṣah".
 Does not this mean that Abhinava considered the writer of the introductory words, given above, to be the same as that of the verse that comes after ?

 III.
 There is another statement in the Locana at the beginning of the second chapter wherein also Abhinava similarly states the understood subject of a passive form of verb.